Jarppex/HY-fullstack2019/README.md

 # HY-fullstack2019
-For course projects in course "full stack -websovelluskehitys" from "Helsingin Yliopisto"
+For course projects of "full stack -websovelluskehitys" from "Helsingin Yliopisto"